Making the most of APA: Citing Internet sources without getting into trouble.

 (You can have a quick look at the abstract for that article here: Sillick abstract – or not; it seems to no longer exist.
 Notice when you look at that original that every word in the title begins with a capital letter; but in the reference, which is correct APA style, it doesn’t.)

-Note that volume and other identifying numbers are shown if available, and in this example an issue number (the (2) after the volume number) is also shown, which is now always included.
+Note that volume and other identifying numbers are shown if available, and in this example an issue number (the (2) after the volume number) is also shown, which is now always included in the references.

 If you use a journal article that you read online, for example one that is retrieved from a database system (such as the full texts provided by PsycArticles from our MCC library databases), you treat it like a normal print article except that you include the DOI.
 This example is also direct from the APA:

 Note that there is a period after the page numbers just preceding the DOI.
 Note that except for the DOI, nothing else indicates that the source was viewed online rather than in print.
-If a DOI is not available, then use the URL for the home page of the journal preceded by the words “Retrieved from” but no date.
+If a DOI is not available, then use the URL for the home page of the journal.
 If accessed through an electronic database, you will have to do some google searches to find the journal’s home.
-Don’t list the database.
+Don’t list the database or any database info in the URL or DOI.

 For example, if the source above had no DOI, and was retrieved using the Elsevier Science Direct database, you’d google “Health Psychology” and the reference would look like this: